harrycresswell/harry/content/page/working-with-me.md

 ## What I don’t do

+I can’t help you build an IOS or Andriod app, or anything powered by user driven data.
+It’s not my focus and I won’t do a good job of it.

-If you are looking to build a native IOS or Andriod app, or anything powered by user driven data, then I’m not the right person for the job.
+If you want a highly illustrative design or something heavy on animation, then I’m probably not the right person for the job.

-If you have a ridculous brief like “Just make people go WOW” (yes, that was the brief) or aren’t prepared to offer any input or direction, then I suggest looking elsewhere.

-If you’re looking to tweak an existing theme, you need help with your Squarespace, Wix site or Bebo page, then I’m not your guy.
-There was a time, but thankfully that time has now past.
+If you’re looking to tweak an existing theme, you need help with your Squarespace or Wix site then I’m not your guy.
+There was a time, but that time has now past.

+If your brief is vague and you aren’t prepared to offer any input or direction, but you’re still expecting to _wow_ your clients, then I suggest looking elsewhere.

 ## How I work

 I believe communication and collaboration are vital to the success of a project.
-I like to ask questions and involve clients in every step of product development, so we’re on the same page from start to finish.
+I like to ask a lot of questions and involve clients in every step of product development.
+That way we’re on the same page from start to finish.

 I keep my process dynamic and as fluid as possible.
-We’ll move thoughtfully and efficiently in the most appropriate direction until we find the right solution.
+We’ll move thoughtfully and efficiently in the most appropriate direction until we arrive at the right solution.

 ## Who hires me

-I work with startups, small independent businesses, agencies and individuals looking for a web developer who understands design, and knows how to turn ideas from design mockups into code.
+I work with startups, small independent businesses, agencies and individuals looking for a web developer who has a design background and knows how to turn ideas from design mockups into code.

 My clients are keen to execute ideas, but don’t necessarily have the technical skills or time to do so.
 They would rather invest their budget in good design, at an affordable rate, from an independent designer.
-Rather than spending the earth on agency fees.
+Instead of spending the earth on agency fees.

 ## What I charge